Easymoney13/AssrmblerUniNaor/README.md

 4. Command Sentence - Creates an action for the machine to execute upon running the program.

 Line maximum length is 80.

+#### Instruction Sentence

+Instruction Sentence may or may not start with a label.
+Valid instructions are:

+1. **.data** - declaration of integers.
+For example: `.data 12, 453, -6`.

+2. **.string** - declaration of a string contained within *" "*.
+For example: `.string "OH MY GOD!"`.

+3. **.extern** - reference to an external label, declared in another file.
+For example `.extern myLabel`.

+4. **.entry** - reference to an internal label, that already was or will be declared in the program.
+For example `.entry myLabel`.